Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Main Advantages of Sunset Beach

-• The fireworks from Sunset Beach were obviously further away than from English Bay Beach, but still close enough to be spectacular.
+- The fireworks from Sunset Beach are obviously further away than from English Bay Beach, but still close enough to be spectacular.

-• Because of the smaller crowds and distance from the main event, there was less post-fireworks competition for public transportation and parking lots within not too unreasonable walking distance.
+- Because of the smaller crowds and distance from the main event, there is less post-fireworks competition for public transportation and parking lots within not too unreasonable walking distance.

 Tips & Advice for Sunset Beach

-• Should the fireworks return in the future, take a blanket to sit on at the beach or a lawn chair if you don’t mind lugging it around.
+- For future fireworks events, take a blanket to sit on at the beach or a lawn chair if you don’t mind lugging it around.

-• If planning to sit on the ground or on a chair, choose your spot carefully.
+- If planning to sit on the ground or on a chair, choose your spot carefully.
 If sitting on or near the seawall especially, be warned that people often stand to watch the show.
-It gets crowded, so just because you arrive early with your chairs, if there’s open space in front of you, there’s a chance that tall people will fill the gap.
-In their defense, there isn’t always much choice as to where to go.
+It gets crowded, so just because you arrive early with your chairs, if there’s open space in front of you, there’s a chance that tall people will fill the gap (in their defence, there isn’t always much choice as to where to go).

 Pyrotechnic Views from Vanier Park

-Vanier Park was another popular venue to watch the fireworks from.
-Tens of thousands of people filled the lawns and pathways along the waterfront, and sometimes there was even live entertainment.
+Vanier Park was another popular venue to watch the Celebration of Light fireworks from, and could be popular for the Summer of Lights in English Bay.
+Tens of thousands of people filled the lawns and pathways along the waterfront for the Celebration of Light, and sometimes there was even live entertainment.

-Evening at the Museum is an event that usually happens annually around the same time as the Honda Celebration of Light festival.
+Evening at the Museum is an event that used to happen annually around the same time as the Honda Celebration of Light festival.
 The event is a fundraising gala at the Maritime Museum with proceeds supporting the attraction.
 The gala typically begins at 7:00 pm and includes dinner, music and wonderful views of the fireworks display later at night.

 Another event in the area is the Bard on the Beach Shakespeare Festival.
 It runs pretty much every day from early June until near the end of September.
 On days with Honda Celebration of Light events, Bard on the Beach hosted special events with Shakespearean theatre, a dessert buffet, and private views of the fireworks.
 Picnic bundles are also available.
 See our article about Bard Fireworks Nights for details about that.